okinawabob/um/ifsm201.md

 #### Assignment 2: Spreadsheets (Personal Budget)

-- Work through Assignment 2 - Spreadsheets as described in the attached file:
+- Work through Assignment 2 - Spreadsheets as described in the attached PDF documents below.
+Submit only Asgn2-YourName.xlsx file and verify this by ***not hiding** extensions of known file types* on your computer and open the file in MS Excel.
+The file **Asgn2-YourName.xlsx** Must be uploaded and submitted on ***<abbr title="Learning Experience Online">LEO</abbr> Assignments*** before next class.
+The assignment will be graded based on doing all described steps and meeting the described requirements.
   - [Assignment 2 - Personal Budget]({{site.baseurl}}/assets/ifsm201/assets/ifsm201/Asgn2-Budget.pdf "Right click this link and open in new tab")
   - [Assignment 2 - Budget Sample.pdf]({{site.baseurl}}/assets/ifsm201/Asgn2-Budget-Sample.pdf "Right click this link and open in new tab")
   {: .pdf}